intel/intel-ipsec-mb/README.md

  - CRC6: IUUP header
 (7) - used only with PON-AES128-CTR cipher
 (8) - x4/x16 for init keystream generation, then by4/by32
+(9) - Only if AVX-IFMA instructions are supported

 Legend:
 ` byY`- single buffer Y blocks at a time